lwjglgamedev/zvk/bookcontents/chapter-09/chapter-09.md

 };
 ```

-We have modified the `input` to update the camera position with the mouse movement when pressing the right button:
+We have modified the `input` function to update the camera position with the mouse movement when pressing the right button:

 ```zig
 const Game = struct {